Despite the fact that there are tons of things to do in Thessaloniki, Greece’s second-largest city is not on everyone’s radar.

 While the community is very small today, its impact on the history of Thessaloniki is enormous.

 The Jewish Museum on Agia Mina street is open from Tuesday to Sunday, and tickets are an affordable €5.
-In 2020 the Jewish Museum is scheduled to move to a bigger building, so it’s best to check their website for the latest news.
 If you’re wondering what to do in Thessaloniki that is not on everyone’s list, this museum is for you.

 5. See The Roman Agora (One of The Top Things To Do in Thessaloniki)